graeme-winter/dials_tutorials/ccp4-aps-2024/README.md

 ![Image with spots](./images/spots.png)

 Now that we have found the spots we can start to consider some initial analysis - for example, looking at the distribution of the spots in reciprocal space.
 For a single scan we will see a single lattice, but in this case we will see the same 10° wedge many times, because right now we don't know anything about the reciprocal space orientation.
 You can pick out one lattice and rotate it, to see the actual reciprocal space orientations.
+You may want to run this in full-screen to see the options e.g. to select individual runs.

 ![Reciprocal view](./images/rlv0.png)